1. Introduction

 3. Responsibilities

-The Board of Directors has overall responsibility for ensuring that the Society complies with all legal and ethical obligations regarding modern slavery, and in turn that all colleagues comply with these obligations.
+The Board of Directors has overall responsibility for ensuring that the Society complies with all legal and ethical obligations regarding modern slavery, and that in turn all colleagues comply with these obligations.

 4. Supply chain risk

 As a provider of financial services, the Society is not considered to be a participant in an industry with a high inherent risk of modern-day slavery.
-However, in delivering its services, it procures goods and services from suppliers who operate with extended, and sometimes global supply chains, some of which may present a higher risk.
+However, in delivering our services, we procure goods and services from suppliers who operate with extended, and sometimes global supply chains, some of which may present a higher risk.
+We have adopted a risk-based approach to reviewing our suppliers that may carry a higher risk.

 5. Training